pqrollan/ECS150Project2/REPORT.md

 All resources associated with a TCB are freed when a thread joins it and the thread has gotten a chance to run and give the joining thread its return value.

+The distinction between uthread_join_yield and uthread_yield allowed us to have a function which passed the previously running thread back into the ready queue, which was the case for uthread_yield, as well as a function which could pass the previously running thread into a blocked queue.

+The uthread_exit function satisfies the purpose of unblocking dependent threads.
+By accessing the dependent threads using our TCB array, we could get the correct tcb and appropriately move it to the ready queue and delete it from the blocked queue.
+We also made sure that if the TID == 0, meaning the main was about to close, we would free any data we could.

+Uthread_join was a prime example of checking a certain thread in our array for the proper state enum, in this case Zombie.
+This allowed us to quickly see if we should collect the return value of our joined thread.

 Uthread was tested using the professor’s two examples, as well as with many of our own test cases.
 Print statements track the threads’ execution, ensuring